pierluigi-bontempi/PhD_thesis/Chapter_5_Unintentional_expressiveness_due_to_the_biomechanical_dimension/readme.md

 The MIDI files were generated from audio recordings, as detailed in the thesis.

-For convenience, the generated .csv files from the MIDI files are also included in this folder.
+This folder also includes the generated .csv files from the MIDI files, complete with data on fingering and articulation/expressive techniques.

 ## Table of Contents